Skip to main content

 Teaching and learning

-To ensure you receive the maximum support and have the greatest opportunity to reach your full potential the expectation is that you enrol on these programmes; attend in-person all teaching activities including examinations that are scheduled on campus.
+To ensure you receive the maximum support and have the greatest opportunity to reach your full potential the expectation is that you attend in-person all teaching activities including examinations that are scheduled on campus.
 This will be the majority of all activities.
 However, where for pedagogical reasons alternative methods of delivery are used for activities you'll be notified and expected to engage with the activity at the time of delivery.

 Laboratory Support